 Ecola means "whale" in the language of the Clatsop Tribe of the North Oregon Coast, and this state park is the site where Lewis & Clark traded with them for blubber from a beached whale.
 The park is a short drive through the forest at the northern end of the City of Cannon Beach – the same route the kids took on their bicycles in Goonies – and features trails, picnic areas, and Indian Beach, which is accessible from its own parking lot and is popular with surfers.
-At Ecola Park you can get the closest views possible from land of the Tillamook Rock Lighthouse, "Terrible Tillie," in the ocean a mile off the end of Tillamook Head.
-A state parks pass or day use fee is required for the park, but it's worth the small fee to visit this stunning beach.
+At Ecola Park you can get the closest views possible from the land of Tillamook Rock Lighthouse, "Terrible Tillie," in the ocean a mile off the end of Tillamook Head.
+A state parks pass or day-use fee is required for the park, but it's worth the small fee to visit this stunning beach.

 Gearhart Beach & North

 Even though Gearhart Beach is only separated from Seaside Beach by an estuary, the landscape is very different on this uncrowded beach.
-The beach is accessible from several spots in town by paths over the beachgrass-covered dunes, or from the vehicle beach access on 10th Street at the north end of town.
-From the 10th Street access you can drive down onto the beach to park, or keep on driving north on the secluded beach at low tide to some of the best clamming spots around.
+The beach is accessible from several spots in town by paths over the beachgrass-covered dunes or from the vehicle beach access on 10th Street at the north end of town.
+From the 10th Street access, you can drive down onto the beach to park, or keep on driving north on the secluded beach at low tide to some of the best clamming spots around.
 In summer, you can drive north as far as the wreck of the Peter Iredale at Fort Stevens, and in winter (low tide only, and 4WD recommended) you can keep on going to the South Jetty at the mouth of the Columbia River.

 Little Beach: The secluded north side of the estuary that separates Seaside and Gearhart is known to the locals in Gearhart as "Little Beach."
 Little Beach was a popular spot for the Clatsop Peoples who had a village at what is now Gearhart.
-It still has water and sand, but is sheltered from the wind and waves.
+It still has water and sand but is sheltered from the wind and waves.
 You can find paths between houses at the south end of Gearhart, or walk south along the beach to the estuary to reach it.
 There is also a trail that goes south through the dunes and past small groves of shore pine to Little Beach.
 Don't tell the locals who told you where to find this spot!

 Manzanita Beach – Fantasies of Buried Treasure!